-Gunung Kawi is an 11th century temple complex featuring 10 shrines carved from the stones.
-The shrines are actually funeral monuments dedicated to a Balinese royalty in that era.
+Pura Gunung Kawi is an 11th-century temple complex featuring 10 shrines carved from stones.
+The shrines are actually funeral monuments dedicated to Balinese royalty in that era.

-The temple is in the middle of lush green valley and scenic rice terraces.
+The temple is in the middle of a green valley and scenic rice fields.
+To get to the temple, you’ll have to descent through the lush greenery of the rice paddies.
 The place is very accessible with only 30 minutes.

-Take note tough that there are more than 300 steps to climb to reach the temple.
+Take note though that there are more than 300 steps to climb to reach the temple.

 Meduwe Karang Temple